-This morning I was reading a newspaper article showing people are still being misinformed about how to eradicate bed bug infestations, which got me thinking about this morning’s topic – what do people need to know about a good bed bug treatment ?
-For the purposes of this article I am talking about insecticide treatments.
+I once read a newspaper article showing people are still being misinformed about how to eradicate bed bug infestations, which got me thinking about this morning’s topic – what do people need to know about a good bed bug treatment?
+For the purposes of this article, I am talking about insecticide treatments.

-What should you know for an effective insecticide bed bug treatment ?
+What should you know about an effective insecticide bed bug treatment?

 It is important to remember that bed bugs are not known to cause disease although sleeping knowing there is an infestation is unpleasant.